jgato/jgato/random_docs/ztp-zero-touch-all.md

 We can use the same previous created Policy, but this time we configure the PlacementRule/PlacementBinding to match a Common Policy.

-A Common Policy according to ZTP Tooling convention means, clusters labeled in the way of:  '<COMMON_POLICY_NAME>: "true"'
+A Common Policy, according to ZTP Tooling convention, means clusters labeled in the way of:  '<COMMON_POLICY_NAME>: "true"'

-Again, the Policy dont need to be changed.
-But, it should be placed on a proper Namespace like policies-common.

-Main changes happens PlacementRule.
-This time, it will match clusters with the label 'common="true"'
+`PlacementRule:' to match clusters with the label 'common="true"'

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1